 The physicians and staff of Unity Surgical Center (USC) place your health and safety as our top priority.
 We closely monitor the COVID-19 pandemic and follow recommendations of the Centers for Disease Control and Prevention (CDC), the Indiana State Department of Health (ISDH), and the Tippecanoe County Health Department (TCHD).
-We have resumed elective surgeries carefully following safety protocols to protect patients, their families, and our staff.
-We have our patients tested for COVID pre-operatively whenever possible, and screen for symptoms, exposure, and temperature before any individual (including physicians and staff) enters USC.
-Any patient testing positive or who is suspect for active COVID -19 will have their surgery deferred.
+We provide outpatient surgical care following safety protocols to protect patients, their families, and our staff.
+Before entering Unity Surgical Center, all individuals (patients, visitors, staff, physicians) are screened for temperature, exposure, and symptoms of COVID (see SCREENING below).
+If patients have any screening signs or symptoms of COVID-19 they may be asked to have a pre-operative COVID test.
+Any patient testing positive or who is suspect for active COVID-19 will have their surgery deferred.
 For all USC patients we use appropriate Personal Protective Equipment (PPE – including masks, eye shields, hand hygiene, etc.) and use social distancing whenever possible.
 USC follows frequent and extensive cleaning protocols for all areas of the surgery center and 23-hour suites.
 Please contact us through this website or call us at 765-446-5000 if you have any questions or concerns about your surgery or our precautions for COVID-19.

 SCREENING: Every patient that is scheduled for surgery at Unity Surgical Center will be screened with questions prior to the day of surgery as well as upon entry to the building.
 The screening questions include presence of fever, cough, difficulty breathing, body aches, headache, sore throat, congestion, runny nose, nausea, vomiting, diarrhea, new loss of taste or smell, or COVID -19 exposure.
 Prior to the day of surgery, these questions may be asked by phone or text.
 If the answer to any of these questions is “yes”, please call (765-446-5000) for further evaluation and instructions.
 If after hours, please call your surgeon’s office.
-Patients will also have their temperatures checked prior to entering the building.
-If a visitor is permitted to accompany a patient (POA’s, parent of a minor, special needs) that individual will be screened as well.
+Patients will also have their temperatures checked prior to entering the surgery center.
+COVID-19 testing (nasal swabs) may also be required of patients pre-operatively as above.
+Visitors will be screened on the day of the procedure as well.

 Thank you for your understanding and compliance with these precautions.